hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

-git log | Show committed files git log --oneline | List one commit per line and it shows the first 7 characters of the SHA1 hash and the commit message git log > file.txt | Save git log as file.txt git reflog | See what other commits your HEAD has pointed to in the past.
-This is useful when we lose some new commits using checkout to past commits git ls-tree "branch_name" | List the contents of "branch_name", like SHA1 hash gi rm "filename" | Remove  "filename" gi rm -r "foldername" | Remove  "foldername" git reset --soft "SHA1 hash" | Reset the place of HEAD pointer and does not touch the index file or the working tree at all.
+git log | Show committed files git log --oneline | List one commit per line and it shows the first 7 characters of the SHA1 hash and the commit message git log > file.txt | Save git log as file.txt git log --since=2017-09-08 | show all commit since date git log --untile=2018-05-10 | show all commit untile date git log --author=DaryaHash | show all commit DaryaHash git log -n1 | show just last commit git log -n2 | show the last two commits git log --grep="filename or partly name " | show just commit about filename or partly name git reflog | See what other commits your HEAD has pointed to in the past.
+This is useful when we lose some new commits using checkout to past commits git ls-tree "branch_name" | List the contents of "branch_name", like SHA1 hash git rm "filename" | Remove  "filename" git rm -r "foldername" | Remove  "foldername" git mv "old filename" "new filename" | change name file git mv "old filename" "name directory"/"new filename" | change directory and change name file git reset --soft "SHA1 hash" | Reset the place of HEAD pointer and does not touch the index file or the working tree at all.
 Also, move the files (after new HEAD pointer place) from repo to staging index git reset --mixed "SHA1 hash" | Reset the place of HEAD pointer.
 Reset the index but not the working tree (i.e., the changed files are preserved but not marked for commit) and reports what has not been updated git reset --hard "SHA1 hash" | Make your current branch (typically master ) back to point at SHA1 hash and make the files in your working tree and staging index the same as the versions committed in the SHA1 hash